 The Steward Program members are working on materials for new Troth members.
 As the Troth’s Members’ Only Access area of the website is integrated and content-completed, members will be able to search and retrieve information themselves.
 Stewards should be familiar with these processes and able to answer simple questions about website information availability, and be able to send questions to the appropriate officers for the best possible response.

 We also have a number of fliers available for use, many of them written by current and former Stewards, which will eventually be located on the Troth website.
-(They are currently to be found in the Files Section of the firstname.lastname@example.org e-group and can also be requested from the High Steward) As the Steward Program progresses with the Troth’s website capabilities, more Steward-authored content should become available to the membership and non-members interested in the Troth or heathenry in general.
+(They are currently to be found on the The Troth Blog and can also be requested from the High Steward) As the Steward Program progresses with the Troth’s website capabilities, more Steward-authored content should become available to the membership and non-members interested in the Troth or heathenry in general.